nezzd/regress/README.md

 # decision-kit

 Decision tree from scratch, implementation and accuracy comparison with branching criteria based on Gini impurity.
-Below a snapshot of the test with the result I obtained and a short explaination.
+Below a snapshot of the result I obtained.

 ```python
 from decisionkit.tree import _tree as decisionkit_tree